Current Lab Projects

 The Seasonal Dynamics of Sandy Habitat Geomorphology and Epifaunal Associations on the Continental Shelf of Monterey Bay, California.

 In many areas geomorphology drives species distribution and abundance.
 On the continental shelf, the sandy plains habitat comprises one of the largest habitats of the north-eastern Pacific and is of great importance to California’s largest commercial fisheries, Dungeness crab and market squid.
 Yet, large knowledge gaps remain and impede a clear understanding of the dynamics of the sandy substrate geomorphology as well as for understanding of what drives organismal distributions.
 This research will investigate how structural changes of the seafloor of the continental shelf (15-160 m depth) impact the biological habitat.
 Seasonal use of, acoustical methods (mulitbeam and side scan sonar) will be used to quantify geomorphological dynamics of the seafloor and video methods gathered via remotely operated vehicle will be used to quantify associated epifaunal species densities.
 The results of this research will not only fill needed knowledge gaps for the scientific community but, it will also provide timely information to coastal marine resource managers and policy makers.
-Funding for the project is provided by the National Science Foundation.
+Funding for this project is provided by the National Science Foundation.

 Acoustic bathymetric profile of the Monterey Harbor shale beds (left photo) and aggregation of market squid (right photo) along continental shelf sandy habitat.